safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 ### On-chain messages

-The former method Safe had for messages was signing on-chain.
-This is a step back from off-chain messages as it implies a transaction to store the message hash in the contract and the consequent gas cost.
+The previous method used by Safe for messages involved on-chain signing.
+This is less efficient than off-chain messages because it requires a transaction to store the message hash in the contract, resulting in additional gas costs.

-To sign messages on chain we need a special contract, the `SignMessageLib` library.
-We are using the `signMessage` method there to encode the message and execute a transaction to store it.
-Let’s do that.
+We require a special contract, the `SignMessageLib` library, to sign messages on the chain.
+In this library, we use the `signMessage` method in the contract to encode the message and execute a transaction for storing it.
+Let's proceed with this process:

 ```typescript
 // Get the contract with the correct version